osmandkitay/AshaChess/README.md

 A chess variant that adds a single elegant principle to chess: All pieces have increased maneuverability, while capturing methods remain classic.

+## ASHA CHESS: A Manifesto for a New Era

+Today, the grand game of chess is suffocating.
+Its infinite possibilities are chained by rote memorization, its soul traded for the cold precision of scripted openings.
+We watch the world's greatest players, and too often, we see not human creativity, but the ghost of an AI, their moves echoing the predictability of a machine.
+The very essence of chess—the clash of unique minds—is fading.

+It has been said that "chess is a mirror to life," and traditional chess was a perfect reflection of its time: a world of rigid hierarchies, where each piece had a strictly defined role.
+But our world has changed.

+The modern era, born from the fires of revolution and built on the ideals of democracy and universal rights, presents us with a new paradigm.
+It suggests, even if only as a beautiful illusion, that all individuals possess a fundamental freedom of movement.
+ASHA CHESS embraces this with a postmodern touch, asking a simple yet profound question: What if every piece on the board was granted the right to move like a king?

+In ASHA CHESS, we do not erase tradition; we build upon it.
+The "King's Step"—a single-square move in any direction—is now bestowed upon Pawns, Knights, Bishops, and Rooks.
+However, their methods of capture remain classic, tied to their unique histories.
+This creates a breathtaking new dynamic.
+A Bishop, no longer confined to a single color, can now step onto a neighboring square, reflecting a world where even the most rigid dogmas can evolve.
+The Pawn, once a fated foot soldier, becomes an unpredictable force, capable of both subtle repositioning and sudden threats.

+Our goal is to resurrect the spirit of players like Mikhail Tal, Rashid Nezhmetdinov, and Joseph Blackburne—artists who played with character, whose moves were a signature of their very being.
+We should not see AI-approved lines when we look at Magnus Carlsen; we should see Magnus.
+Chess must be a canvas for grand strategies and profound, personal expression.

+I am not a grandmaster, but a deep lover of the game, and I despise an opponent who merely recites from a book.
+ASHA CHESS is my proposal to restore the game's depth and dynamism.
+I do not claim to have uncovered its full potential; that is a journey we must take together.
+This is an invitation to experiment, to criticize, and to play.

+For too long, the art of chess has resembled a Renaissance painting—a masterpiece, yes, but one forever bound by the fixed algorithms of perspective and form.

+Together, let's usher in its next great movement.

+*By Osman Derviş Kıtay [@AiDervish](https://x.com/AiDervish)*

 ## Game Rules

 ### Main Principle: "King's Step" (For Movement Only)